 Time to gather up the glossy brochures and tuck those ambitious plans for a trip to San Francisco and the fall grape crush and wine festival experience in Northern CA back in the drawer.
 It sounded like a good idea last winter.
 Next year.
 Scuba diving in the Bahamas.
-Someday.
+Someday, sure.
 Walking tour of the pubs in Ireland.
 Not today.
-Wild fires to the west, dueling storm fronts to the east–not to mention a pretty confusing global pandemic, oh my.
+Wild fires to the west, dueling storm fronts to the east–not to mention a pretty confusing global pandemic.
 Staying put is clearly a better plan.
 That doesn’t mean you are trapped between your bed, your couch, and your dining room table.

 Originally a ten-mile wagon ride to escape the sweltering summer in the city, Bella Vista promised a picnic spot in a shady glen where children could catch polliwogs in the creek.
 By early in the twentieth century trains, highways, and automobiles transformed Bella Vista from a quiet escape into a summer vacation village a day’s drive, more or less, from Dallas, Tulsa, Kansas City, or Chicago.
 Eight decades ago mom and the kids spent moved to Bella Vista for the summer.
 It was close enough that dad worked in the city came down and over for weekends.

 It's a gentle trail and an easy-going weekend.
 Not on a walk on the wild side.